SallyPJ/ocp12/README.md

 pipenv install --dev

 ```
+## Sentry Configuration
+Sentry helps monitor and diagnose errors in your application.

+1. Create an account on [Sentry](https://sentry.io/).
+2. Create a new project and select Python as the platform.
+3. Copy the DSN provided by Sentry.
 ## Environment Variables
-Create a `.env` file in the root directory (P12) with the following content:
+Create a `.env` file in the root directory (ocp12) with the following content:
 ```ini
 #Create secured secret keys for JWT authentication
 JWT_SECRET=<your_secret_key_here>